OthankQ/100-days-of-code/r1-log.md

 ### R1D94

 Went back to learning basics of Redux to get a good grasp before I went back to learning Redux-Thunk.
 Remade the music details app.
 Node wise, I'm currently putting together a CLI notes taking app.
 Implemented adding and delete functions.

+### R1D95

+Now I feel like I have a better grasp on the concept of Redux and Redux-Thunk.
+Will need a lot of practice using them.
+Completed the Node CLI notes taking app.